AMP-SCZ/db-query-collection/kevin.md

   CASE
    WHEN subject.sankey_status = 'MRI_DATA_FOUND' THEN 'DPACC has MRI data'
    WHEN subject.sankey_status = 'NO_MRI_DATA' THEN 'Not expecting data'
-   WHEN subject.sankey_status = 'MARKED_INCORRECT' THEN 'Site correcting the data'
+   WHEN subject.sankey_status = 'MARKED_INCORRECT' THEN 'DPACC has MRI data'
    WHEN subject.sankey_status = 'TO_MARK_MISSING' THEN 'Not expecting data'
    WHEN subject.sankey_status = 'CONFIRMED_MISSING' THEN 'Pending data transfer'
    WHEN subject.sankey_status = 'SUSPECTED_MISSING' THEN 'Potentially getting data'